FutuneAI/ai-visibility-framework/model/scoring-principles.md

 ### Dimension 1: Entity Definition Clarity (0–25 points)

-**What it measures:** Whether the brand's core identity — name, category, geography, differentiation, use cases — is defined consistently and clearly across independent sources.
+**What it measures:** Whether the brand's core identity: name, category, geography, differentiation, and use cases.
+Is are defined consistently and clearly across independent sources.

 **Why it matters:** Models form parametric representations by aggregating information across sources.
 Inconsistent entity definition produces noisy representations that reduce mention probability and increase error probability.